Vitax is a fourth generation family-owned business with roots which go back long before the gardening industry as it is known today even existed.

 A joint venture with Irish company Clairstone Co Ltd in 1990 provided a valuable entry into the growing media market.
 Here we have concentrated on supplying high quality compost, marketed under the Q4 brand, to both the amateur and professional markets.

-The latest phase of our development, in 2010, saw the relocation of distribution operations from Coalville and manufacturing processes from Woodville to an extended state-of-the-art facility at Skelmersdale.
-As a result of this reorganisation, Vitax has made significant progress in reducing its carbon footprint, with the majority of customers now receiving their deliveries from a single point of manufacture and distribution.
+2010 saw the relocation of distribution operations from Coalville and manufacturing processes from Woodville to an extended state-of-the-art facility at Skelmersdale.
+As a result of this reorganisation, Vitax made significant progress in reducing its carbon footprint, with the majority of customers now receiving their deliveries from a single point of manufacture and distribution.